 Next, we are going to talk about promoting your content (no actually paying for ads) on Pinterest.
 You can do this with a manual pinning strategy or using a tool like Tailwind.

 I personally use Tailwind as do all of our clients.

-You can join Tailwind for a free trial and they will give you 100 pins to try without a credit card.
+You can join Tailwind for a free and they will give you the ability to try the platform out without paying right away.

 You can sign up using your Pinterest account with just a couple of button clicks.

 What is Tailwind?

 A tailwind is a publishing tool for Pinterest & Instagram content.
 It automates your efforts so you can be strategic with your content creation and publishing.

 This allows you to do your research in advance, create your images, and schedule them so you don’t need to be live pinning all day.

 They go out according to when your pinners are most likely to be online.